pymc-devs/pymc-examples/myst_nbs/diagnostics_and_criticism/Diagnosing_biased_Inference_with_Divergences.myst.md

 To resolve this potential ambiguity we can adjust the step size, $\epsilon$, of the Hamiltonian transition.
 The smaller the step size the more accurate the trajectory and the less likely it will be mislabeled as a divergence.
 In other words, if we have geometric ergodicity between the Hamiltonian transition and the target distribution then decreasing the step size will reduce and then ultimately remove the divergences entirely.
 If we do not have geometric ergodicity, however, then decreasing the step size will not completely remove the divergences.

-Like `Stan`, the step size in `PyMC3` is tuned automatically during warm up, but we can coerce smaller step sizes by tweaking the configuration of `PyMC3`'s adaptation routine.
+Like `Stan`, the step size in `PyMC` is tuned automatically during warm up, but we can coerce smaller step sizes by tweaking the configuration of `PyMC`'s adaptation routine.
 In particular, we can increase the `target_accept` parameter from its default value of 0.8 closer to its maximum value of 1.

 +++